MichelleHaase/CS50p_x/notes_CS50AI.md

 ### breadth first search BFS
 * uses a Queue as Data structure for frontier, first in first out
 * goes completely through every level bevor it goes deeper into the initial state
-* is more efective the closer inital and goal state lay together
+* is more effective the closer initial and goal state lay together
 * always returns optimal, might explore every state to get there

 ```